 In this paper, we propose to use Julia as a high-level language for FPGA accelerators, and that the HLS toolflow should be written in Julia as well.
-We start in Section 2 by describing the features Julia has that makes it an ideal language for FPGA HLS, and present a brief report on a prototype Julia HLS tool in Sections 3 and 4.
+We start in Section 2 by describing the features Julia has that makes it an ideal language for FPGA HLS, followed in Section 3 by a brief report on a prototype Julia HLS tool.